| MR.

 came

+about?
 A. A few months ago, a well-known TV producer approached me about

 having my own show for kids.
 She was executive producer for the